Financial Issues in Divorce in Virginia

 3. Imputed income to a party who is voluntarily unemployed or voluntarily under-employed; provided that income may not be imputed to the custodial parent when a child is not in school, child care services are not available and the costs of such child care services are not included in the computation, and the good faith and reasonableness of changes in employment made by a party;

-5. Direct payments ordered by the court for health care coverage, maintaining life insurance coverage (for the child), education expenses or other court ordered direct payments for the benefits of the child and costs related to the provision of health care coverage;
+6. Direct payments ordered by the court for maintaining life insurance coverage (for the child), education expenses, or other court-ordered direct payments for the benefits of the child;

-8. Independent financial resources, if any, of the child or children;
+9. Independent financial resources of the child or children;

-9. Standard of living for the family established during the marriage;
+10. Standard of living for the child or children established during the marriage;

-10. Earning capacity, obligations and needs, and financial resources of each parent;
+11. Earning capacity, obligations, financial resources, and special needs of each parent;

-11. Provisions made with regard to the marital property;
+12. Provisions made with regard to the marital property, where the property earns income or has an income-earning potential;

-12. Tax consequences to the parties regarding claims for dependent children and child care expenses;
+13. Tax consequences to the parties including claims for exemptions, child tax credit, and child care credit for dependent children;

-14. Such other factors, including tax consequences to each party, as are necessary to consider the equities for the parents and children.
+15. Such other factors as are necessary to consider the equities for the parents and children.

 The most common “deviation factor” is income “imputed” to a parent who is underemployed or unemployed.
 Usually, that deviation factor applies when a parent has had a voluntary reduction in income through changing professions or taking a lower-paying job.
 Also, the courts have imputed income to a parent who has chosen to have a child during a second marriage and stay at home to take care of that child.
 In addition, courts have also allowed for an upward deviation for private school when there has been evidence of the parent’s ability to pay and a history of the children being in private school before the separation.